Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/Mateba Unica 6 [Diphenhydramine-HCl]/readme.txt

 Why not use Joseph Porta's instead?
 Well sure, I love it, but those models' number of materials add up and end up being murder on my potato. :_D

+Integration into:
-Integration for Grok's Stash Overhaul.
+Grok's Stash Overhaul
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches: